alknopfler/alknopfler/resume.md

 ### Principal Software Engineer (Mar 2021 - Present) - Full Remote

 - I'm working as a Principal Software Engineer at the Engineering team in several projects like Assisted Installer, Advanced Cluster Management into Openshift ecosystem to offer new products to Telco service providers and customers.
+- K8s operator Integration project to join ACM policies with Latency Checks using a Kubernetes Operator in order to ckeck the latency between different locations in a workload (https://github.com/RHsyseng/ddosify-tooling)
+- ZTPFW project in order to create a zero touch provisioning deployment of SNO (Edge) and Openshift clusters to make it available to be relocatable in the partner/customer site without any manual action (https://github.com/rh-ecosystem-edge/ztp-pipeline-relocatable)
+- CLIZTPFW project to create a golang CLI in order to be used by the ZTPFW project directly
+- LABIndex integration scenarios to make some internal integration reducing the time to tests the customer/partner use cases (https://github.com/alknopfler/labs-index)
+- TidyMirror is a small tidy mirror featured for disconnected openshift environment to maximize the performance during the mirror step (https://github.com/alknopfler/tidy-mirror)
+- Tasty project contribution to make it re-usable in a library way (https://github.com/karmab/tasty)
+- Pull secret validator in order to validate some temporal internal development pull secrets
+- GPU/DPU project to make it secure using SZTP implementation client/Server (https://github.com/opiproject/sztp)
+- Small contributions to upstream projects like oc-mirror, microshift...

 ### **X by Orange**
 ### Cloud Architect Lead (Mar 2018 - Mar 2021) - Madrid (Spain)